 FTC Safeguards Rule gaps: The IRS template was not updated to fully reflect the 2023 Safeguards Rule amendments, which added specific requirements for penetration testing, continuous monitoring, and access control logging for firms above the 5,000-record threshold.

 Limited cloud guidance: Most modern accounting firms use cloud-based tax software, document portals, and remote desktop access.
 The IRS model provides minimal guidance on securing these environments.
-Our guide on secure client portals for tax practices addresses this gap directly.
+For additional context, see our guide on secure client portals for tax practices.

 How to Implement Your WISP: Step-by-Step